pranavi179/Rock-paper-scissor-game/README.md

 The winner of that round depends on the items formed.
 If the same item is formed, it's a tie.
 If a rock and scissors are formed, the rock wins, because a rock can smash scissors.
 If scissors and paper are formed, the scissors win, because scissors can cut paper.
 If paper and a rock are formed, the paper wins, because a sheet of paper can cover a rock.
 After one round is completed, another is begun.
 Play continues until one player reaches a predetermined score, or whenever the players' boredom is alleviated.

+There is a result counting in the side bars.
+By comparing you'll get the result of thr game..!

-There are multiple chances by restarting the game..!
+There will be multiple chances to play again when the game is done by just restarting the game..!

 HOPE YOU LIKE THE GAME!!!